neurostuff/meta-analysis-book/content/ohbm_course_intro.md

+# Best Practices for Robust and Reproducible Neuroimaging Meta-Analysis

 Welcome to the 2023 Reproducible Meta-Analysis Course!

-This course is designed to teach you how to run a meta-analysis in a reproducible way.
+This course is designed to teach you how to run a meta-analysis in a robust and reproducible way.

 ## Course goals